List of career achievements by Michael Jordan

-This page details statistics, records, and other achievements pertaining to Michael Jordan.
+This page details statistics, awards, records, and other achievements pertaining to Michael Jordan.

 College statistics

-The three-point line did not exist during Michael Jordan's freshman and junior seasons.
+The three-point line did not exist during Michael Jordan's freshman and junior seasons in North Carolina in the NCAA.
 During his sophomore season, the three-point line was tested within ACC play.
 Many other conferences also tested with the line during this season, but again, only within their respective conference competition.